daemonX10/Notes/02_programming_tools/01_python_ml/theory_questions.md

 ## Question 34

-**Explain the concept ofmicroservices architecturein deployingmachine learning models.**
+**Explain the concept of microservices architecture in deploying machine learning models.**

 **Answer:** _[To be filled]_